SamuelWorld20/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 8: This script deletes the file betty, The file betty is in /tmp/my_first_directory Task 9: This script Delete the directory my_first_directory that is in the /tmp directory.
 Task 10: This script changes the working directory to the previous one.
+Task 11: This script list all files in the current directory and the parent of the working directory and the /boot directory